-Biruh Tesfa is a program that reduces the social isolation of vulnerable, out-of-school girls in urban Ethiopia and provides them with literacy and numeracy skills as well as information and services to help prevent sexual exploitation and abuse.
+Biruh Tesfa is a program that reduces the social isolation of vulnerable, out-of-school girls in urban Ethiopia and provides them with literacy and numeracy skills as well as life skills training, information and services to help prevent sexual exploitation and abuse.

 Few programs in Africa have sought to address social exclusion and HIV vulnerability among the most marginalized girls in the poorest communities, including child domestic workers, migrant girls and girls with disabilities.
 Biruh Tesfa (“Bright Future”) reaches the poorest adolescent girls in urban Ethiopia, builds their literacy and numeracy skills, builds social support networks, and improves their knowledge and skills to help prevent HIV infection.

 Biruh Tesfa reaches out-of-school adolescent girls in urban slums, bringing them together with adult female mentors and providing nonformal education and education on HIV and life skills, as well as links to health services.
 The Population Council conceptualized this project based on research among Ethiopian adolescents and collaborates with the Ethiopia Ministry of Women, Children and Youth Affairs and its regional bureaus in Amhara, Addis Ababa, and Tigray to manage it.

 Biruh Tesfa employs trained adult female mentors who go house to house to find eligible out-of-school girls between the ages of 7 and 24 and invite them to participate.
 The house-to-house visits allow mentors to contact girls who may otherwise be missed, such as child domestic workers who are largely confined to the home, girls with disabilities, and child sex workers.
 In-home contact also allows mentors to negotiate girls’ participation with the adults with whom they live and to serve as advocates for girls if they encounter future problems.

 Once allowed to join, the girls meet regularly with the mentors and other girls in safe, public, girl-only locations donated by the kebele (local administration).
 At meetings, mentors provide basic literacy, life skills, financial literacy and savings, and education about HIV and reproductive health.
 Meeting times are varied to accommodate the schedules of girls who work.